 Gather all the tools needed.
 An old toothbrush and a rag, different sized wrenches and screwdrivers, an empty cup to collect the fuel, carburetor cleaner, a spark plug gapper, pliers, new gaskets, new air filters, and a light lubricant are some of the tools you need to clean a carburetor on a push lawn mower.
 These days, a carburetor cleaning kit is also readily available.

 Always buy new parts like gaskets and seals because these parts harden and may develop leaks.
 Remember safety first!
-Always wear protective eye goggles and a mask while servicing the carburetor.
+Always wear a set of protective eye goggles and a mask while servicing the carburetor.
 Always read the service manual for carburetor troubleshooting.
 These manuals have step-by-step cleaning and adjustment procedures to cure specific issues.
 If needed, get a buddy or a partner to help you.

 Step 2: Make Preliminary Checks